Code-Institute-Submissions/Solitudes/README.md

 animals and areas can also be found.
 At the bottom of the page, you will find option for users to get subscribed to the newsletter and check out social links to Solitudes social networks.

 ## Example
-An example of the website can be found [here](https://eucaa.github.io/Solitudes/) Please do not hesitate to contact (info@eucaa.com) for questions, information or bugs you would like to report.
+An example of the website can be found [here](https://eucaa.github.io/Solitudes/)._
+Please do not hesitate to contact website creator [eucaa](info@eucaa.com) for questions, information or bugs you would like to report.

 ## UX
 My aim for this website is to breath some new life into this brand and it's music.
 Since Solitudes' music started in flourishment in the '80's and '90's, I wanted to give it a feel of from these era's but also but it a more modern edge to